-In 2020, Melbourne Business School is launching the New Master of Finance, a course that has been redesigned in response to an ever-evolving industry, to give students the skills and adaptability they need to excel in their finance careers.
+In 2020, Melbourne Business School launched the new Master of Finance, a course that has been redesigned in response to an ever-evolving industry, to give students the skills and adaptability they need to excel in their finance careers.
 We spoke with Professor John Handley, to find out more about the new program.

 Professor John Handley is the Head of the Department of Finance at Melbourne Business School.
-He’s overseen the development of the new program, beginning with the reviews and research phases, to the implementation of the new curriculum.
+He’s overseen the development of the program, beginning with the reviews and research phases, to the implementation of its curriculum.

 The review included input from a variety of stakeholders, including students, alumni, academics, and external finance professionals.
 The result was a refreshed, future-facing program, that has responded to changes in the finance industry.

-In addition to offering students a core finance curriculum, and the Work Integrated Learning options that underline the Melbourne Business School curriculum, the new Master of Finance has seen the introduction of a range of finance electives that address developments in the sector.
+In addition to offering students a core finance curriculum, and the Work Integrated Learning options that underline the Melbourne Business School curriculum, the Master of Finance includes a range of finance electives that address developments in the sector.

-“We’re introducing new subjects, which cover areas such as Fintech, data analysis, risk management, investment management, and communications.
+“We have subjects that cover areas such as Fintech, data analysis, risk management, investment management, and communications.
 These are courses geared towards the issues and students of today.
-They allow for students to specialise in areas of interest, and tailor their course to fit their career aspirations.
+They allow for students to specialise in their areas of interest, and tailor their course to fit their career aspirations.
 The communications course, for example, is taught in co-operation with the Faculty of Arts, and will focus on giving students the skills they need to communicate complex financial issues to a wide variety of audiences, to shareholders, a board of directors, to the press, etc.”

 “What we’re doing with the Master of Finance, is offering a course that will improve students’ adaptability, employability, and job-readiness.
 The finance industry is changing.
 It’s changing rapidly.
 We try to give students the skills to be able to understand what is going on, and to react accordingly.”